m3szbot/Galaxy-Trucker-Project/deliverables/final/uml/FinalUMLDiagram.md

 ![uml](images/GalaxyTruckerUML.png)

-Here is the final UML diagram generated with IntelliJ tool.
+Here is the final UML diagram generated with the IntelliJ tool.